-The practitioners and the statutory auditors involved in the communication remain fully responsible for the conclusions in their respective engagements.
-If the statutory audit and the limited assurance engagement are performed by the same audit firm under the lead of different key partners/leaders, there should be communication between those key partners/leaders.
+The practitioners and the statutory auditors involved in the communication remain fully responsible for the conclusions in their respective engagements taking also into account that the skills and competencies required for the respective engagements are different.
+If the statutory audit and the assurance engagement are performed by the same audit firm, there should be communication between the key partners/leaders of both engagements, if those are different individuals.